“Your talent is a true gift and we are grateful that you shared it with our little ones!”--Torria Baker, Director, UCM Learning Center

-Groovy Nate is a children’s entertainer and Wolf Trap Teaching Artist who creates fun and educational shows using exotic musical instruments and puppet skits— a la Sesame Street meets Parliament/Funkadelic, meshed with The Electric Company, Kraftwerk, and Dub Reggae.
-The shows encourage children and adults to move, sing, and play creatively with one another, while exposing them to various genres of music.
+Groovy Nate is a children’s entertainer and Wolf Trap/Kennedy Center Teaching Artist who creates fun and educational shows using exotic musical instruments and puppet skits— a la Sesame Street meets Parliament/Funkadelic, meshed with The Electric Company, Kraftwerk, and Dub Reggae.
+He is also a GRAMMY NOMINATED ARTIST WITH THE ONE TRIBE COLLECTIVE.
+Groovy Nate's shows encourage children and adults to move, sing, and play creatively with one another, while exposing them to various genres of music.
 His first children’s CD, “Meet Groovy Nate” combines the interactive nature of his performances and classes with songs about sharing; inside beauty; eating healthy foods, and the joy of reading.
 For the past eleven years, Groovy Nate’s Music and Movement classes in the Northern Virginia are drawing families to return over and over again to enjoy the interactivity in every class.
 Children will sing, play instruments and games, engage in creative play, and move to original and traditional music.
 For the past fourteen years, Groovy Nate has performed at schools, family events, libraries, and birthday parties in the DMV area.
 In 2019, Groovy Nate released a single promoting seat belt safety simply entitled, “Put Your Seat Belt On.”
-Lastly, he worked as Music Director with Educational Theatre Company based in Arlington, VA.
+Groovy Nate also worked as Music Director with Educational Theatre Company based in Arlington, VA.

 Groovy Nate has performed at various venues in the DMV area including: Imagination Stage, Herndon Farmer’s Market Children’s Series, Jammin’ Java, Children’s Inaugural Ball 2008, First Night Alexandria 2014-2016, First Night Vienna 2013, Cox Farms, Leesburg Animal Park, The National Theatre; Slayton House, Atlas Theater, The Del Ray Arts on the Avenue, Earth Day Loudoun Family Festival, The Children’s Inn, National Institute of Health; Arlington Title I Mailbox Books Program, RIO Washingtonian, Doodlehopper 4 Kids, Fall for Fairfax Kids Fest, Lubber Run Amphitheater, Mclean Community Center, DC National Association for the Education of Young Children; and numerous schools and libraries in the area as well.